ihedvall/mdflib/README.md

 ## Building

 The project uses CMAKE for building.
 The following third-party libraries are used and needs to be downloaded and pre-built.
-Note that the .NET library requires Visual Studio and a
+Note that the .NET library is a Visual Studio build.

 - ZLIB Library.
 Set the 'ZLIB_ROOT' variable to the ZLIB root path.
 - WxWidgets Library.
 Required if the GUI applications should be built.